altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/boot-examples/ug-linux-boot-s10-soc.md

 * Host machine running Linux.
 Ubuntu 22.04 was used, but other versions may work too.
 * Internet connection to download the tools and clone the U-Boot git tree from github.
 If you are behind a firewall you will need your system administrator to enable you to get to the git trees.
-* Intel Stratix® 10 H-Tile SoC FPGA Development Kit (DK-SOC-1SSX-H-D).
+* Altera® Stratix® 10 H-Tile SoC FPGA Development Kit (DK-SOC-1SSX-H-D).
 * Quartus<sup>&reg;</sup> Prime Pro Edition Version 25.3

 Note that the examples presented on this page boot to Linux and they require Linux kernel, device tree and rootfilesystem to boot.
 However, you can omit the Linux binaries and just boot to U-Boot prompt if you want to.